automat-berlin/node-red-contrib-sipgate/README.md

 npm test
 ```

-## Contribute
+## Contributing

-We welcome any contributions.
-Contact us if you have any questions.
+We welcome all contributions.
+Please read our [contributing guidelines](CONTRIBUTING.md).

+Contact us if you have any questions via email info@automat.berlin or create an issue.

 ## Contact